FlavourSys/user-manual/working-with-projects/index.rst

 There are several use cases for freezing a project.
 If a user wants to "check out" a project to edit it at home the freeze feature helps to avoid modifications of the project while it is checked out.

-**Usage:** Select the project that you want to freeze and Click on the "More..." bar on the right site of the user interface and then click "FREEZE".
+**Usage:** Right click on the project that you want to freeze and then click "FREEZE".
 Confirm the confirmation message with yes.
 The project now has a snowflake on the right to its projectname indicating that it has been frozen.

 .. figure:: images/frozen-project.png
 	:align: center